33 Addiction Statistics You Didn’t Expect to Be True

 6. Addiction can be developed after just one use of the substance, substance abuse facts show.

 (Foundations Recovery Network)

-Cocaine, heroin, methamphetamine, and similar illegal substances are able to induce addiction after a single initial use.
+This might come as a surprise, but keep in mind that cocaine, heroin, methamphetamine, and similar illegal substances are able to induce addiction after a single initial use.
 Alcohol and cigarettes can cause addiction after a few uses.